-Honoring those how have made outstanding contributions to the community and their profession.
+Honoring those who have made outstanding contributions to the community and their profession.

 Started in 1990, the Highline College Distinguished Alumni Award honors individuals who attended Highline and who are making outstanding contributions through community service, noteworthy professional achievement and/or recognized leadership.

 The recipient will be recognized at the commencement exercises in June.
 The award is co-sponsored by the Highline College Foundation and HC Alumni Relations.
-Learn how to nominate a Distinguished Alum.
+Learn how to nominate a Distinguished Alumnus.

 Past Recipients include: